Skip to main content

 The contraceptive injection

-Contraception injections (sometimes called contraceptive shots or injectables) are very effective at preventing pregnancy.
-They normally last for 8-13 weeks, so you don’t have to remember to take anything during this time to prevent pregnancy.
+• long-lasting – they last for 8-13 weeks, so you don’t have to remember to do anything else during this time to prevent pregnancy

-Although injections normally only prevent pregnancy for up to 13 weeks, for some people it can take up to a year for their fertility to return to normal when they stop having the injections.
+• safe to use, but it can take up to a year for fertility to return after you stop getting the injections.
 So, if you want a baby soon, this might not be the best birth control method for you.

 What is the contraceptive injection?